 Continued growth in data centre virtualisation is inevitable, given the advantages it offers.
-However, the strategy creates significant challenges for data centre power infrastructures.
-In this article Alan Luscombe, Director at Kohler Uninterruptible Power Ltd., a Kohler company, describes how modern, modular UPS topology can assist data centre managers and owners in meeting these challenges.
+However, the strategy creates significant challenges for data centre infrastructures.
+In this article Alan Luscombe, Director at KOHLER Uninterruptible Power Ltd., a KOHLER company, describes how modern, modular UPS technology can assist data centre operations managers and owners in meeting these challenges.

-Virtualisation is a powerful strategy that continues to enjoy steady growth within data centre operations.
+Data centre virtualisation is a powerful strategy that continues to enjoy steady growth within data centre operations.
 Its strength comes from making the IT process more productive and agile, delivering higher levels of service at lower prices.
-In fact, market research analysts Reportsnreports predicts a CAGR growth in the global storage virtualisation market of more than 24% from 2015 to 2019, while according to Arbor Networks, AT&T expects to virtualise and control more than 75% of its network using a software-driven architecture by 2020.
+In fact, market research analysts Reportsnreports predicts a CAGR growth in the global storage data centre virtualisation market of more than 24% from 2015 to 2019, while according to Arbor Networks, AT&T expects to virtualise and control more than 75% of its network using a software-driven architecture by 2020.

-Along with its proven benefits, virtualisation also has significant implications for data centre power infrastructures, including uninterruptible power supplies (UPSs) and other key components.
-Virtualisation consolidates multiple IT resources onto a single server, initially reducing the number of servers and power required.
-However over time, increasing business demand typically draws the freed-up servers back into operation, with utilisation heavier than ever due to virtualisation.
-VMW claims that virtualisation can increase hardware utilisation from as low as 5% to as much as 80% – and all this drives power demand significantly higher than original levels.
+Along with its proven benefits, virtualisation also has significant implications for data centre infrastructures, including uninterruptible power supplies and other key components.
+Data centre virtualisation consolidates multiple IT resources onto a single server, initially reducing the number of servers and power required.
+However, over time, increasing business demand typically draws the freed-up servers back into operation, with utilisation heavier than ever due to virtualisation.
+VMW claims that data centre virtualisation can increase hardware utilisation from as low as 5% to as much as 80% – and all this drives power demand significantly higher than original levels.

-Accordingly, UPS systems have to be flexible and scalable to cope with this dynamic and growing load demand.
-As initial virtualisation decreases the load, it should be easy to take some UPS capacity offline to avoid unnecessary UPS powering and cooling.
-Adding capacity to facilitate ongoing growth should also be as straightforward as possible, ideally without the need to interrupt power when adding or removing capacity, which also shouldn’t have an impact on the UPS equipment’s footprint.
+Accordingly, UPS power supplies have to be flexible and scalable to cope with this dynamic and growing load demand.
+As initial data centre virtualisation decreases the load, it should be easy to take some UPS capacity offline to avoid unnecessary UPS systems powering and cooling.
+Adding capacity to facilitate ongoing growth should also be as straightforward as possible, ideally without the need to interrupt power when adding or removing capacity, which also shouldn’t have an impact on the uninterruptible power supply equipment’s footprint.

 Scalable modular UPS solutions

 Fortunately modern, modular UPS technology that can meet these challenges is available.
-One popular implementation comprises a vertical racking UPS system that can be populated with one to five UPS modules of 100 kVA each, the PowerWAVE 9500DPA.
-‘Hot swap’ capability allows modules to be removed from or added to the rack to meet changing load requirements, without interrupting UPS power to the load.
-If a module does fail, hot swapping minimises Mean Time to Repair (MTTR), significantly boosting availability.
+One popular implementation comprises a vertical racking UPS system that can be populated with one to five UPS modules of 100kVA each, the KOHLER PW 9500DPA.
+Hot-swappable power supplies allow UPS modules to be removed from or added to the rack to meet changing load requirements, without interrupting power to the load.
+If an uninterruptible power supply module does fail, hot-swappable UPS capacity minimises Mean Time to Repair (MTTR), significantly boosting availability.

-The UPS design uses Decentralised Parallel Architecture (DPA), where each module contains all hardware and software essential for full system operation.
-No components are shared, so single points of failure are eliminated, ensuring very high reliability.
+The UPS design uses Decentralised Parallel Architecture (DPA), where each module contains all hardware and software essential for full UPS power system operation.
+No components are shared, so single points of failure are eliminated, ensuring very high power protection.

 As the load increases, racks can be added with minimal disruption as each has just a 1.49 m2 footprint even while delivering a power density up to 335 kW/m2.
 Front and back clearances are also minimal, maximising the floor space available for revenue-earning servers.
 Near unity input power factor at all loads reduces input cable and fuse sizing, cutting cost for the electrical installation.

-Comprehensive two-way UPS communications capability is also critical for protecting the heavily-utilised servers in these environments.
+Comprehensive two-way UPS communications capability is also critical for power protection with the heavily-utilised servers in these environments.
 Simple Network Management Protocol (SNMP) is one popular platform- and vendor-independent solution.
-SNMP-enabled UPSs become network devices that can transmit and receive management variables across enterprise-wide networks.
-UPS-protected devices can be controlled and rebooted remotely across the network.
-If an extended power failure threatens battery autonomy, information can be safeguarded while multiple servers and communications networks are automatically and gracefully shut down.
+SNMP-enabled uninterruptible power supplies become network devices that can transmit and receive management variables across enterprise-wide networks.
+UPS power protection devices can be controlled and rebooted remotely across the network.
+If an extended power failure threatens UPS battery autonomy, information can be safeguarded while multiple servers and communications networks are automatically and gracefully shut down.

-The continued penetration of virtualisation into data centres is inevitable, given the IT efficiency advantages that it offers.
-However virtualisation invokes a dynamic, sometimes unpredictable but nearly always increased power demand from a dense population of heavily-utilised servers.
-Supporting these data centre environments with UPS power protection that is equally as responsive and flexible, while both essential and challenging, can be achieved by sourcing the right solutions now available from KUP one of the UK’s leading UPS vendors.
+The continued penetration of data centre virtualisation is inevitable, given the IT efficiency advantages that it offers.
+However, data centre virtualisation invokes a dynamic, sometimes unpredictable but nearly always increased power demand from a dense population of heavily-utilised servers.
+Supporting these data centre operations with UPS power protection that is equally as responsive and flexible, while both essential and challenging, they can be achieved by sourcing the right UPS solutions now available from KUP one of the UK’s leading UPS suppliers.